openbmc/docs/yocto-development.md

 If you have an existing source tree you'd like to integrate, running `devtool modify -n ${PACKAGE} ${SRCTREE}` first creates a new Yocto layer in your build directory where devtool stores recipe modifications.
-It then constructs a `.bbappend` for the the package recipe and uses the `externalsource` class to replace the download, fetch, and patch steps with no-ops.
+It then constructs a `.bbappend` for the package recipe and uses the `externalsource` class to replace the download, fetch, and patch steps with no-ops.
 The result is that when you build the package, it will use the local source directory as is.
 Keep in mind that the package recipe may not perform a